020 8090 9664

 How long does DNS propagation take?

-1. Make sure you’ve defined or modified an existing DNS A record (address record) that points your hostname to the new IP address.
+1. Make sure you’ve defined or modified an existing DNS ‘A record’ (address record) that points your hostname to the destination IP address

 2. Change the minimum TTL for your records to 300 seconds (5 minutes).
 Doing this at least 24 hours before the records change should ensure that most ISPs and DNS servers will update the records more frequently.
-Setting a value below this may cause some to ignore it in favour of a much longer TTL.
+Setting a value below this may cause some to ignore it in favour of a much longer TTL

-3. Flush your NS (nameserver) and A records on Google Public DNS, OpenDNS, 1.1.1.1 and other major DNS providers.
+3. Flush your NS (nameserver) and ‘A records’ on Google Public DNS, OpenDNS, 1.1.1.1, and other major DNS providers.

 DNS propagation can be a frustrating process, but something that all developers have to deal with when updating their DNS records.
 Good planning should help you to reduce how long DNS propagation takes, although some aspects of this will always depend on ISPs and DNS servers.
 It’s a good idea to undertake DNS propagation in quiet periods to reduce the impact of downtime, and to avoid changing records for active websites where possible.